 I like to mix the sauce ingredients for 10 minutes or so before tossing with pasta to let the flavors marry.
 Just about the time it takes to boil pasta.

-I’ve written this recipe as part of my dinner ideas for two series, but you can easily scale the recipe to feed as many hungry tummies as you have around your table.
+I’ve written this recipe as part of my dinner ideas for two series, but you can easily scale the recipe to feed as many hungry people as you have around your table.

 - 6 ounces spaghetti